 Consider the warning symptoms of the approaching stall and be constantly aware of the aeroplane’s configuration and flight phase.

-There is a high level of concentration needed in this exercise, and is therefore quite a demanding lesson.
+There is a high level of concentration needed in this exercise, so it is quite a demanding lesson.

-The high nose attitudes will be unfamiliar to the student.
+The high nose attitude will be unfamiliar to the student.

 A reference altitude is nominated and a reference point selected.